 Review the list to see if any of the additional contacts are needed.

 Social Media is something that needs to be addressed from two perspectives.
-First, how should the news of the passing be shared on social media and who will do it?
+First, how should the news of the passing be shared on social media, and who will do it?
 Next, how should any social media accounts be handled/closed out?
-It may be important to the family to try and control the social media.
-It should be made very clear with the Social Circle Leads that nothing should be put in social media without the express permission from the family.
-Social Circle Leads may choose to monitor social media the first few days after the incident.
+It may be important for the family to try to control social media.
+It should be made very clear with the Social Circle Leads that nothing should be put on social media without the express permission from the family.
+Social Circle Leads may choose to monitor social media for the first few days after the incident.
 Discuss with the family how they want the news to break.
-Eventually it will happen and the family needs to control how that happens as best they can.
+Eventually it will happen, and the family needs to control how that happens as best they can.

-Determine how and when the news should be broken socially
+Determine how and when the news should be broken on social media.

 Social Media Tips